tutorials/tutorials.github.com/pages/controlling-ec2-from-the-console.md

 We assume you've [signed up for EC2](https://aws-portal.amazon.com/gp/aws/developer/registration).
 We also assume your machine has a public key setup (commonly `~/.ssh/id_rsa` and `~/id_rsa.pub`).

 ## Download Credential Files
 First, you need to download some credential files to your machine.
-[Download your X.509 certificates](https://portal.aws.amazon.com/gp/aws/securityCredentials) and then put them into your `~/.ec2` directory:
+Go to the [AWS Security Credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page, click "X.509 Certificates", create a new certificate if you need to, download the files when prompted, and then put them into your `~/.ec2` directory:

 {% highlight sh %}
 mkdir ~/.ec2
-cp ~/Downloads/[cert,pk]-*.pem ~/.ec2
+cp ~/Downloads/{cert,pk}-*.pem ~/.ec2
 {% endhighlight %}

 ## Install the EC2 Command Line Tools
 Now let's install the two packages we need:

 {% highlight sh %}
-brew install ec2-ami-tools
-brew install ec2-api-tools
+brew install ec2-{api,ami}-tools
 {% endhighlight %}

 Copy the following to your `~/.bash_profile`: